Bridgeport, Connecticut: Sports

 Total Mortgage Arena serves as the city's sports and hospitality center.
 Seating 10,000, the Arena serves as the home rink of the Bridgeport Islanders American Hockey League team, the farm team of the New York Islanders of the National Hockey League.
 Starting in 2024, it also serves as the home of the New York Sirens of the Professional Women's Hockey League.

-The arena served as the temporary home of the Westchester Knicks of the NBA G League (the farm team for the NBA New York Knicks) from 2021 to 2023 when the team's home stadium, Westchester County Center in White Plains, NY iwas being used as a vaccination clinic.
+The arena served as the temporary home of the Westchester Knicks of the NBA G League (the farm team for the NBA New York Knicks) from 2021 to 2023 when the team's home stadium, Westchester County Center in White Plains, New York iwas being used as a vaccination clinic.

 For college teams, Total Mortgage serves as the home court of Fairfield University's basketball team.

 The Ballpark at Harbor Yard served as a minor-league baseball stadium from 1998 to 2017.
 It was built in 1998 to serve as the homefield of the Bridgeport Bluefish.
 From 2001 to 2003 it was the homefield for the Bridgeport Barrage, a Major League Lacrosse team.
 It is downtown on a former brownfield site.
 It is visually prominent to commuters on I-95 or on passing trains.
 On August 8, 2017, Mayor Joe Ganim announced that the Bluefish would be ending their 20-year stint at the ballpark at the end of the 2017 season.
 The ballpark was converted into an amphitheatre.
 The Bluefish played their final home game at the park on September 17, 2017, losing by a score of 9–2 to the Somerset Patriots.

 Kennedy Stadium serves as a community sports facility.
 In the late 1960s and early 1970s, it was the home of an Atlantic Coast Football League minor league football team, the Bridgeport Jets, a New York Jets farm team also known locally as the Hi-Ho Jets due to their sponsorship by the (Hi-Ho) D'Addario construction company.